zagraves/metar-map/README.md

 ## systemctl

-See metar.service for the systemctl config, which pulls the latest image, then runs a 2s test followed by a scan immediately after startup of the device.
+See metar.service for the systemctl config, which pulls the latest image, runs a 2s color test followed by a scan immediately after startup of the device.

 ## CLI